-C. Decision by Deciding Official
+C. Decision by the Deciding Official (DO)

-The RIO will assist the Investigation Committee (IVC) in finalizing the draft investigation report, including ensuring that the respondent's comments are included and considered, and transmit the final investigation report to the DO, who will determine in writing and report to the University President: (1) whether the institution accepts the investigation report, its findings, and the recommended institutional actions; and (2) the appropriate institutional actions in response to the accepted findings of research misconduct.
-If this determination varies from the findings of the IVC, the DO will, as part of his/her written determination, explain in detail the basis for rendering a decision different from the findings of the IVC.
+The RIO will assist the Investigative Committee (IVC) in finalizing the draft investigation report, including ensuring that the respondent's comments are included and considered, and transmit the final investigation report to the DO, who will determine, in writing, and report to the University President: (1) whether Lincoln University accepts the investigation report, its findings, and the recommended institutional actions; and (2) the appropriate institutional actions in response to the accepted findings of research misconduct.
+If this determination varies from the findings of the IVC, the DO will, as part of her written determination, explain in detail the basis for rendering a decision different from the findings of the IVC.
 Alternatively, the DO may return the report to the IVC with a request for further fact-finding or analysis.
+The DO is Dr. Patricia Joseph, Dean of Faculty at Lincoln University.